 For children who dominate play with peers, parents can organize playdates and facilitate different social scenarios ensuring that each child gets a turn to choose a game or activity and, if appropriate, establish the rules and roles.
 Through parental guidance and consistent practice of these social cues, children will learn to appropriately assess different situations to know when it is and is not okay to interrupt.
 They will also come to understand the importance of listening, sharing, and reciprocity in their relationships with friends.

 Over-attending throughout childhood can create a powerful sense of entitlement during the teenage years.
 Entitled or spoiled behavior during adolescence takes the form of a child being materialistic.
 They do not just want but expect the best clothes, electronic devices, and the like without having to earn them.
 In relationships with parents, spoiled teens talk back, are disrespectful, and often believe the household rules do not apply to them.
 In relationships with peers, entitled children are frequently takers who do not understand the pleasures of sharing and giving in their relationships.

 Entitled adolescents struggle in the social realm.
 But because they are rarely provided opportunities to earn desired items like clothing and iPhones, they do not feel a sense of accomplishment, which can lead to low self-esteem.
 When children work to earn and achieve a targeted objective, they increase their self-confidence and create a natural motivation to work independently towards other desired goals.

 Solving Entitled Behavior

 Turning spoiled behavior around in these almost adult children will be no easy task.
-This is why parents must address and even prevent spoiled-like conduct from ever arising in the early years.
+This is why parents must address and prevent spoiled-like conduct from arising in the early years.
 Starting when children are young, proactive parents will not give demanding children what they want.
 Instead, they will require them to calm down, learn to accept the word “no,” wait patiently, and use words to meet their needs and desires.